 In Massachusetts, GED diploma holders are in a great position to find a decently-paying job in the state’s workforce, especially when they’ve earned a certificate or degree after attaining their GED diploma.

 A college certification or degree is crucial because expectations are that for most positions that will be available over the next years, more than just a high school or equivalent diploma will be required.

-Over the next few decades, more than two million jobs will be added to the American workforce that requires some sort of post-secondary education without the need of that having to be a 4-year college degree necessarily.
+Over the next few decades, more than two million jobs will be added to the American workforce that require some sort of post-secondary education without the need of having a 4-year college degree necessarily.